Loading...

 Well done if you've got those.

-The velocity can decrease over time.
+But objects can also slow down, the velocity can decrease over time.

 And we call those negative values decelerations.

-When an object is slowing down it's decelerating.
+When an object is slowing down, it's decelerating.

 Let's see if you understood that with this quick check.

-Which two of these statements are correct?
-So pause the video, read through the statements, select two, and then restart please.
+So pause the video, read through the statements, select two, and then restart, please.

 Welcome back.

-Well only if we selected those two.
+Well done if you selected those two.

 So we've already calculated accelerations using the equation, but we can use exactly the same equation to calculate decelerations.

-The only difference is really that the acceleration calculated will end up giving us a negative value.
+The only difference is, really, that the acceleration calculated will end up giving us a negative value.

 So let's try some deceleration calculations now using that equation.

-I'll try one and then you try the next.
+I'll try one, and then you try the next.

 Calculate the acceleration of the bicycle.